The 10 most expensive Pokémon cards of all time

 Sold for: $144,310

-Lugia is one of the most popular legendary Pokémon of all time, but the circumstances around this run of cards is what makes it so valuable.
-When the first edition was being made, there were a number of errors and misprints that led to this card only having an estimated 44 that are in a good enough condition to get a perfect 10 appraisal.
-If you have one of those greatly scored cards, you are looking at a card that is bound to become more valuable in the future.
+Lugia is one of the most popular legendary Pokémon of all time, but the circumstances around this run of cards are what makes it so valuable.
+When the first edition was being made, several errors and misprints led to this card only has an estimated 44 that are in a good enough condition to get a perfect 10 appraisal.
+If you have one of those greatly scored cards, you are looking at a card that will become more valuable.

 Sold for: $150,100

-This card was given to winners at a parent/child team-up battle tournament in Japan in 1998.
-If the duo won enough games, they were awarded this card that holds the original “Pocket Monsters Trading Card Game” logo on the back, a symbol reserved for the rarest cards.
+This card was given to winners at a parent/child team-up battle tournament in Japan 1998.
+If the duo won enough games, they were awarded this card with the original “Pocket Monsters Trading Card Game” logo on the back, a symbol reserved for the rarest cards.
 Supposedly, there are 46 total of these in existence, but only three have been seen in the wild since 1998.

 Sold for: $247,230

 Tsunekazu Ishihara is the Founder and current president of the Pokémon Company.
 To help celebrate his 60th birthday in 2017, this card was made and given to staff, but Ishihara signed this particular card.

 It features a Master Ball and Rotom while showing the president wearing a red jacket, a Japanese tradition for someone’s 60th birthday.
 The color red is supposed to bring luck and prosperity, ward away demons, and signify a rebirth.